From SketchUp to ODEON

 The plug-in SU2Odeon for SketchUp (SU) allows you to make direct use of SketchUp models in ODEON.
 SketchUp is a fun 3D modelling software, which is operated very intuitively.
 It allows you to create renderings of your rooms for impressive visualisation.
 To learn SketchUp it is recommended to watch the introduction videos.
 It should take a very short time to learn the basics.

-Please read the pdf file with instructions for installation and instructions.
+Please read the SU2Odeon manual (PDF) for installation and usage instructions.

 Only a few clicks are required to get the geometry into ODEON:

-- Save your SketchUp model (.rbz extension) in a folder of your choice.
+- Save your SketchUp model (.skp extension) in a folder of your choice.

 - Press the ODEON icon in the SketchUp menu bar.